dmiskiew/refinerycms-page-images/readme.md

 ## Features

-* Ability to select one or more images from the image picker and relate them to a page
+* Ability to select one or more images from the image picker and relate them to a blog
 * Reordering support, simply drag into order

 ## Install

 Add this line to your applications `Gemfile`

-    gem 'refinerycms-page-images', '~> 0.9.9'
+    gem 'refinerycms-blog-images', '~> 0.9.9'

 Next run

     bundle install
-    rails g refinerycms_page_images
+    rails g refinerycms_blog_images
     rake db:migrate

-Now when you start up your Refinery application, edit a page and there should be a new "Images" tab.
+Now when you start up your Refinery application, edit a blog and there should be a new "Images" tab.

 If you get an error like

-  uninitialized constant Refinery::Pages::Tab
+  uninitialized constant Refinery::Blogs::Tab

 It means your Refinery version isn't new enough.
 To fix that you need to update the Refinery CMS `Gemfile` line to this